“Woven through my life and art are

 Published / Awards / Show Acceptances / Residencies

-Upcoming feature in November 2024 at Kennedy Gallery in Portsmouth, NH.
+Featured artist November 2024 at Kennedy Gallery in Portsmouth, NH.
 New works and new style village painting series.

 Featured artist at Portland Art Gallery, April 2024 15 new semi abstract works in collection titled 'New Works, New Views.'